 Problem: Children are impressionable and have a limited ability to understand the impacts of a treatment on their future.

 Recommendation: Highlight children’s impressionability, clinicians conflicts of interest, and the money that the opposite-sex imitation industry makes from a lifelong patient.

 The item follows with excerpts of an interview with the mother of a trans-identified child.
 She states that:

 “The doctor had met my child on that day and within ten minutes had offered puberty blockers…”

-The mother's experience contrasts with other reports which emphasised a much lengthier approach to medical decision-making.
-Her report reveals the cowboy culture at least one clinic, and the consequences of a lack of regulation.
+The mother’s experience contrasts with other reports which emphasised a much lengthier approach to medical decision-making.
+Her report reveals the cowboy culture at some clinics, and the consequences of a lack of regulation.

 Unlike the UK, where gender dysphoric children are assessed at the centralised Gender Identity Development Service (GIDS), the liberalised regulatory regime in NZ allows any GP or sexual health clinician to set themselves up as “gender doctor”.
 If all the people who work at these clinics believe that an innate, immutable gender, the child’s autonomy to choose treatment, and the importance of reinforcing the child’s beliefs, then a team of such people will not fundamentally alter treatment decisions.

 Problem: The viewer may expect that clinicians have a neutral point of view, and follow a careful diagnostic process.

 Recommendation: Highlight how opposite-sex imitation clinics in NZ have shifted medical decision-making authority to the child, and discharged their responsibility to investigate and treat underlying causes, rather than immediate symptoms.

 Dr (Dame) Sue Bagshaw